-A New Perspective on Least-Norm Interpolation Under Gaussian Covariates
+A New Perspective on Minimum-Norm Interpolation Under Gaussian Covariates

-Abstract: Least-Norm Interpolators (LNI) in overparameterized linear models have gained attention as a tractable framework for studying interpolation phenomena that resemble empirical observations in neural networks.
-Most prior work on these interpolators exploits closed-form solutions when available or heavily relies on Gaussian comparison results, such as the convex Gaussian Min-Max Theorem (CGMT).
-In this paper, we introduce a new perspective on LNI under Gaussian covariates by leveraging tools from high-dimensional geometry.
-First, we obtain a new variational formula for the bias of any LNI under isotropic Gaussian covariates when the norm is in Milman's $M$-position.
-Next, we prove the sharp rates on $\ell_1$-LNI that were obtained by Wang et al. 22', using techniques from Gaussian polytopes and super-concentration.
-Crucially, our approach does not rely on CGMT.
+Abstract: Minimum-Norm Interpolators (MNI) in overparameterized linear models have gained attention as a tractable framework for studying interpolation phenomena that resemble empirical observations in neural networks.
+Most prior work on these interpolators either exploits closed-form solutions when available or relies heavily on Gaussian comparison results, such as the convex Gaussian Min-Max Theorem (CGMT).
+In this paper, we introduce a new perspective on MNI under isotropic Gaussian covariates by leveraging tools from high-dimensional geometry.
+First, we obtain a ``localized'' bound on the MNI's shrinkage of the original ground truth that occurs under isotropic Gaussian covariates when the norm is in an isotropic position.
+Then, we prove a sharp bound on the Mean Squared Error (MSE) of the $\ell_1$-MNI, as obtained by Wang 22' via a geometric proof, which avoids invoking the CGMT and instead relies on the work of Fleury 12' on Gaussian polytopes.

 Submission Number: 1989